asuttles/PLFSizer/README.md

 ## How To Use

 Enter PLF geometry in dialogue boxes and press refresh to update small drawing.
-Press 'NASTRAN' button to generate a Bulk Data File (BDF) of hte geometry for analysis.
+Press 'NASTRAN' button to generate a Bulk Data File (BDF) of the geometry for analysis.

 ## Author